Home

 -

-Node Callsign with Band Module must be registered as a
+Node Callsign with Band Module/initial must be registered as a

 terminal.
 If you call your Hotspot K1ABC with Band Module C, then